High Performance Programming in Python

 - Password: Your UVA Netbadge password

-- Starting Spyder (Anaconda’s IDE): Open a terminal window and type
+- Starting Spyder: You must first activate an environment and install Spyder into it.
+Open a terminal window and type

 python -V